bookingcom/ml_quality_maturity_framework/README.md

 ## Reconstruct quality improvements from past assessments
 Each evaluation produces a report in .html and .pdf format but also a `summary.csv` which stores the evaluation input for full reproducibility.
-These can also be used to re-build historical information as shown in the notebook `notebooks/monitor_historical_progress.ipynb` and obtain granular information at sub-characteristic level.
-We uploaded in the data a set of anonymized summary reports from Booking.com to give an example of how to create a plot with quality and maturity improvement per iteration.
+We uploaded a set of anonymized summary reports from Booking.com for you to play with in `assessments/example_booking_reports_summary`.
+These can be used to re-build historical information as shown in the notebook `notebooks/monitor_historical_progress.ipynb` and obtain granular information at sub-characteristic level.